farlee2121/DevEssentialsBlog/content/draft/2023-05-08-clarifying-event-storms-with-data-models.md

 This flow consists of one command and the events that follow it.
 Specifically, the command is Cancel Order Request.

 If the command succeeds, then the Shopper Order Canceled event is raised and the Fulfillment Canceled event is also raised.
 Fulfillment Cancelled could, in the future, be subject to more sophisticated flows that follow from an order cancel.
-For simplicity, it fulfillment is assumed canceled if the order succeeds in canceling.
+For simplicity, it fulfillment is assumed canceled if the order cancel succeeds.

 If the Cancel Order Request fails, an Order Cancel Failed event is thrown with the reason for failure.
 There aren't multiple failure events in this case because different modes of failure wouldn't be handled differently by the business.

-## Context & What now

-I've been exploring event storming with some other developers.
-We're satisfied with our overall process (modeled mostly with command and event sticky notes).
-The next step is to dig into portions of the flow and more thoroughly model what different actors expect from each other.

-This stage could be done with smaller groups of stakeholders and is still business-focused (focusing on business modeling, not translation to code).
-Detailed modeling might uncover hidden assumptions and change the overall event storm view.

-Not every part of the event storm needs this detailed modeling.
-The team can stop whenever they feel confident the overall model is sound and the critical details have been covered.

 ## Data Modeling

 I first learned about event storms from Scott Wlaschin's [Domain Modeling Made Functional](https://fsharpforfunandprofit.com/books/#domain-modeling-made-functional), and this process largely follows his example.

 Data exploration starts by choosing a high-level workflow, like the one we demonstrated [above](#example-workflow-for-design).
-We bootstrap our data model by encoding the workflow with the command as input and the events as output.
+We bootstrap our data model by translating the stickynotes to a text-based workflow definition.
+The workflow uses the command as input and the events as output.

 A simple syntax might stub the workflow like this
 ```